Hiwonder-docs/ArmPi-mini/source/docs/8_ai_vision.md

         ret,img = cap.read()
 ```

 Capture the camera image and save it to  `cap`.

 The function `cap.read()` is to read the captured image.

 True: the “ret” value of image is read.

 False: The value of image 'ret' was not read.

-“img” is a frame of the camera that was read.
+`img` is a frame of the camera that was read.

 (2) Enter Image Processing